|

 On

-two clear white objects while driving near Rock Lake, but
+saw two clear white objects while driving near Rock Lake,

-could not tell the shape.
-It was 95 degrees magnetic from
+but could not tell the shape.
+It was 95 degrees magnetic

-Richard Lake, down Highway 69 South.
-Rock Lake is located
+from Richard Lake, down Highway 69 South.
+Rock Lake is

-25 miles south of Sudbury.
+located 25 miles south of Sudbury.
 The sky was clear.
-The sighting

 Then

-the month.
-Again, using the Falconbridge documents, I managed
+of the month.
+Again, using the Falconbridge documents,

-to get in touch with this next witness, who provided me
+I managed to get in touch with this next witness, who

-with additional information about his sighting that was
+provided me with additional information about his sighting

-not mentioned in the report.
-His account, which contains
+that was not mentioned in the report.
+His account, which

-that additional information, is found in the addendum.
+contains that additional information, is found in the

 On